How to Improve Efficiency From Your Radiator

 If a particular radiator is always cold at the bottom but hot at the top, you should see an improvement in performance by flushing it out with water.
 You will need to remove it and flush it out outside but once done, it should give a noticeable increase to the radiator output.

-Install a radiator fan
+Install radiator fans

 A small radiator fan fitted underneath can increase the amount of heat delivered to the room by increasing normal convection properties of the radiator and should heat the room up faster.
 This could be particularly helpful for colder rooms.
 Purpose-made radiator fans can be quite expensive so you may want them in the coldest room only.